cryptexcode/folksonomication_source/README.md

 ## Usage
 1. Download the [MPST Corpus](http://ritual.uh.edu/mpst-2018).
 2. Unzip the data and put the <b>MPST</b> directory inside the <b>data</b> directory.
+3. Download the Fasttext pre-trained embeddings and edit the path in the code in the notebook.
-3. Use the data processor notebook located at <b>source/notebooks/Prepare Data.ipynb</b> to prepare the data for the model.
+4. Use the data processor notebook located at <b>source/notebooks/Prepare Data.ipynb</b> to prepare the data for the model.
     The processed data would be dumped inside <b>processed_data</b> directory.
-4. After completing the processing, <b>processed_data</b> directory should look like below.
+5. After completing the processing, <b>processed_data</b> directory should look like below.

 ```
 ├── processed_data